anujvaghani0/anujvaghani0/README.md

 # Hi there, I'm Anuj Vaghani! 👋
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/your-linkedin-profile/)]([https://www.linkedin.com/in/your-linkedin-profile/](https://www.linkedin.com/in/anuj-vaghani-3495b51b7))

 Welcome to my GitHub profile!
-I'm passionate about data analytics and machine learning, and I love building intelligent systems that can extract insights from data.
+I'm passionate about Data science, and I love building intelligent systems that can extract insights from data.
 Here, you'll find some of my projects and code examples related to these fields.

 ## About Me